JaneliaSciComp/SongExplorer/README.md

 Note that these settings don't actually limit the job to that amount of resources, but rather they just limit how many jobs are running simultaneously.
-It is important not to overburden you computer with tasks, so don't underestimate the resources required, particularly memory consumption.
+It is important not to overburden your computer with tasks, so don't underestimate the resources required, particularly memory consumption.
 To make an accurate assessment for your particular workflow, use the `top` and `nvidia-smi` commands on Unix, the Task Manager on Windows, or the Activity